goonode/mogo/README.md

 ### Create a Document

 Any struct can be used as a document as long as it embed the `DocumentModel` struct.
 The `DocumentModel` provided with Bongo implements the `Document` interface as well as the `NewTracker`, `TimeCreatedTracker` and `TimeModifiedTracker` interfaces (to keep track of new/existing documents and created/modified timestamps).
 The `DocumentModel`  must be embeded with `bson:",inline"` tag otherwise you will get nested behavior when the data goes to your database.
 The recommended way to define a new document model is by calling the `NewDocumentModel` function.
 This function provides all steps to correctly configure the document model, while it will panic if something goes wrong.
+Also you can pass to the `NewDocumentModel` func a `*bongo.Connection` to bind the document to a connection to mongodb.
 Each new document model also requires the `coll:` tag which will be used to assign the model to a mongo collection.
 Finally the `idx:` tag can be used to create indexes (the index feature is in development stage and very limited at the moment)